Ikazuchi-class destroyer escort

 The Ikazuchi-class destroyer escort (いかづち型護衛艦, Ikazuchigata goeikan) was a destroyer escort (or frigate) class built for the Coastal Safety Force (later Japan Maritime Self-Defense Force, JMSDF) in the late 1950s.

-In the FY1953, the Japanese government ordered three destroyer escorts, and this class.
+In the FY1953, the Japanese government ordered three destroyer escorts, and ships of this class.
 These vessels were the first indigenous post-World War II Japanese destroyer escorts, but their propulsion systems were different because the JMSDF tried to find the best way in the propulsion systems of future surface combatants.
 Akebono was a steam-powered vessel, but this class was diesel-powered vessels.

 So equipment of this class were almost the same as those of Akebono, with two American 3"/50 caliber Mark 21 guns (or Type 54, the Japanese version) with two Mark 22 single mounts controlled by Mark 51 director each, two Bofors 40 mm anti-aircraft guns in a dual mount, a Hedgehog anti-submarine mortar and eight K-gun depth charge throwers.
-And in 1959, all Mark 21 guns were replaced by Mark 22 rapid-fire guns with Mark 34 single mounts and Mark 63 GFCS was introduced in exchange of the reduction of Bofors 40 mm guns.
+And in 1959, all Mark 21 guns were replaced by Mark 22 rapid-fire guns with Mark 34 single mounts and Mark 63 GFCS was introduced in exchange for the reduction of Bofors 40 mm guns.

 This class had a twin-shaft machinery installation with two diesel engines (6,000ps each).
-This propulsion system was less powerful than the steam turbine machinery of Akebono, but it was able to propel the ship at a top speed of 26 kn still.
-The JMSDF appreciated the lower cost of maintenance of machinery of this class, so every Japanese destroyer escorts adopted diesel propulsion system until the period of gas turbine powered vessels.
+This propulsion system was less powerful than the steam turbine machinery of Akebono, but it was still able to propel the ship at a top speed of 26 kn.
+The JMSDF appreciated the lower cost of maintenance of machinery of this class, so every Japanese destroyer escort adopted diesel propulsion system until the period of gas turbine powered vessels.